 Aston-Patterning® uses postural analysis, massage, deep tissue work and movement education to release unnecessary tensions and teach more effective ways of using the body.

-Hot stone massage – any style of massage using hot rocks as tools to help relax the muscles and provide more pressure.
+Hot stone massage – any style of massage using hot rocks as tools to warm and help relax the muscles and provide more pressure.

 Reflexology – focuses on points on the feet, hands and sometimes the ears to improve health.
 The theory is that these points work through a system of reflexes to affect the function of the organs of the body to improve health.
 Generally no oil is used.